 Three chief factors make this major a standout: an award-winning arboretum, one-on-one research with faculty, and a course of study that breaks free of conventional departmental boundaries.
 Half of the campus footprint, the Wesleyan Arboretum is a living laboratory for outdoor education and ecological research, but it’s also a place for recreation, creative inspiration, and personal renewal.
 Student researchers work closely with the faculty on environmentally relevant projects.
 Recent projects investigated lead (Pb) concentrations in turtle bones, water samples from central Georgia, and the role of the arboretum in storing atmospheric carbon dioxide.

 Learning is more than just a classroom phenomenon at Wesleyan.
-Students in the environmental studies major and environmental science minor gain research and environmental education experience through the college internship program, independent research conducted with faculty, or study abroad opportunities.
+Students in the environmental studies major and environmental science minor gain research and environmental education experience through the college internship program, independent research conducted with faculty, or study abroad opportunities or study abroad opportunities in Belize and Costa Rica.
 The 104-acre Wesleyan College Arboretum offers numerous volunteer and research opportunities, especially in the areas of ecological restoration and outdoor education.

 Undergraduate research is the best way to get an early start on figuring out your interests, and there are many opportunities at Wesleyan.
 Taking classes is one thing but actually applying what you’ve learned on a practical platform gives you so much more insight on the subject matter, as well as how to do research.
 It also helps you figure out what you like and what you don’t like.
 And having that research experience on your resume is always a boost.